springfall2008/batpred/README.md

   - set_reserve_notify - When true notification will be sent about reserve % changes
   - set_reserve_min - Must be set to your minimum soc % for your system, the default is 4%.
 Do not set to zero if this is not allowed (most systems have a non-zero minimum)

-  - notify_devices - A list of device names to notify, the default is just 'notify' which contacts all mobile devices

-### Other config
-  - run_every - Set the number of minutes between updates, default is 5 (recommended), must divide into 60 to be aligned correctly (e.g. 10 or 15 is okay)
   - debug_enable - option to print lots of debug messages

 ## Output data